-On March 2, 2023, the Village moved to substitute witness Julie G. Perry as the sponsor of the testimony and exhibits previously filed on behalf of witness O'Donnell.
+On March 2, 2023, the Village moved to substitute witness Julie G. Perry as the sponsor of the testimony and exhibits previously filed on behalf of witness Kevin W. O'Donnell.
 The Commission allowed that motion on March 3, 2023.

-On March 6, 2023, the Village filed notice of amendment to the testimony of Kevin W. O'Donnell as adopted by witness Perry, which motion was granted.
+On March 6, 2023, the Village filed notice of amendment to the testimony of Kevin W. O'Donnell as adopted by Julie G. Perry, which motion was granted.

-The expert witness hearing on the Application was held in Raleigh on March 7-10, 2023.
+The hearing on the application was held on March 7-10, 2023.

-On May 10, 2023, following the hearing, the Applicants and the Public Staff (Stipulating Parties) entered into a Settlement Agreement and Stipulation (Stipulation) agreeing that the Application should be approved and included an agreed-upon set of proposed regulatory conditions (the Regulatory Conditions).
+Following the hearing, the Applicants and the Public Staff entered into a Settlement Agreement and Stipulation agreeing that the Application should be approved and included an agreed-upon set of proposed regulatory conditions (the Regulatory Conditions).
+These documents were jointly filed on May 10, 2023.

-The Regulatory Conditions set forth requirements to be imposed upon Holdings, BHIFT, SharpVue, and other entities as a condition of approval of the Proposed Transaction.
+The Regulatory Conditions set forth requirements to be imposed upon Holdings, BHIFT, SharpVue, and other entities as described in the Regulatory Conditions attached hereto as a condition of approval of the Proposed Transaction.